rmaicle/sut/README.md

   /**
    * Module without unit test.
    */
-  module test.with_wrapper.no_unittest;                   // reported; without unit tests
+  module test.with_wrapper.no_unittest;
   ~~~

-Compile the source codes and run the unit tests with `../compile.sh test.d`.
+Compile the program with `../compile.sh test.d`.
+It will automatically run the unit tests.

 ~~~
 Using selective unit testing module.